DanBloomberg/leptonica/README.md

   * Jürgen Buchmüller: Jürgen wrote text converters to modify Leptonica source code so that it generates documentation using doxygen.
 He also wrote tiff wrappers for memory I/O.
   * Stefan Weil: Stefan has worked from the beginning to clean up the Leptonica GitHub distribution, including removing errors in the source code.
 He also suggested and implemented the use of Coverity Scan.
   * Zdenko Podobny: Zdenko has worked, mostly behind the scenes as a primary maintainer of tesseract, to help with leptonica builds on all platforms, and coordinate with its use in tesseract.
+  * Adam Korczynski: Adam is an expert in testing libraries for safety.
+He has built most of the open source fuzzers for leptonica in the oss-fuzz project, with significant code coverage.